lars-erik/CanvasControls/README.md

 CanvasControls aims to provide a simple and reusable framework for UI controls in the HTML 5 Canvas.

+A simple sample can be found here: http://lars-erik.github.com/CanvasControls/compositesandbox.htm.

 ## Dependencies

 jQuery